oicr-ibc/cssscl/README.rst

 Additional instructions for non-automated installation of third party software necessary for running the ``cssscl`` package
 ---------------------------------------------------------------------------------------------------------------------------

-In case the **cssscl_check_pre_installation.sh** script (see the Installation section above) fails please read the info below for the installation of individual third party software:
+In case the **cssscl_check_pre_installation.sh** script (see the installation subsections above) fails please read the info below for the manual installation of individual third party software:

 Necessary Python modules: